Does Weather Affect Cell Service?

 In a word, yes: weather can affect cell service.
 Cellular network traffic is carried on radio waves, so cell reception can be affected by any atmospheric condition that might similarly affect your FM radio signal.
 In fact, weather can have a direct or an indirect effect on 4G or 5G cell signal but won’t really affect cell signals under 2GHz.

+An example of a direct effect would be a thunderstorm when lightning causes electrical interference with cell signals.
 An indirect effect of weather on cell reception could be caused by a change of season, say from winter to spring.

 This signal impedance happens because water conducts electricity, which allows water vapor in the atmosphere to reflect or refract radio waves.
 Engineers call this the “propagation delay effect.”

 Again, these would probably affect cell reception less than rain, but they can still scatter radio waves in localized areas.

-Temperature – Heat or cold, exclusive of other weather conditions, should have no effect on your cell reception.
+Heat or cold, exclusive of other weather conditions, should have no effect on your cell reception.
 Now, it may seem like outside temperatures affect your signal, but this is almost always the result of humidity changes that accompany warming or cooling temps.